-The application payload format within NLS consists of an NLS TLV that consists of a 16-bit Application ID followed by a payload that is opaque to the NLS transport layer.
-Per Section 14.2 of Annex A, the Application ID for the Control Point Discovery (CPD) application is 1.
+The control point discovery application is carried within the NLS Application Payload TLV, as defined in Section 3.3.2.2 of Annex A. The Application Payload TLV consists of a 16-bit Application ID followed by a payload that is opaque to the NLS transport layer.
+Per Section 14.1 of Annex A, the Application ID for the Control Point Discovery (CPD) application is 1.